Comparing Breast Cancer Screening Rates Among Different Groups

 - Lack of knowledge of breast cancer risks and screening methods

-- Lack of child care
+- Lack of child care or elder care

 - Lack of sick leave or unable to miss work